 A major aim of CSDP as a center is to encourage rigorous social scientific analysis that informs our understanding of the public policy process, elections, and policy decisions.
 The CSDP website is a good resource for applicants to see what research our faculty are engaged in and to get a sense of what the CSDP faculty and other affiliates are contributing to the public discussion of political and policy issues through the media, including work on race, policing, the Supreme Court, elections, protests, and Congress.

-CSDP welcomes applications from all Princeton seniors, in any major, who seek to be involved in the American politics research community as a foundation for possible doctoral study.
+CSDP welcomes applications from all Princeton rising seniors (who will be a senior in fall 2021), in any major, who seek to be involved in the American politics research community as a foundation for possible doctoral study.
 CSDP has a commitment to increasing the pipeline of underrepresented minorities in graduate programs, as well as to increasing the pipeline of other individuals who identify as members of groups that are underrepresented in graduate programs.
 Consistent with Princeton University’s status as an Equal Opportunity/Affirmative Action employer, all qualified applicants will receive consideration without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.